UnitexGramLab/unitex-core-tests/README.md

 ## Contributing Tests

-If your are developing a new Unitex Core functionality you can, and should, contribute tests which include your module.
+If your are developing or improving a Unitex Core functionality you can, and should, contribute tests for it.
 To contribute: [Fork us](https://github.com/UnitexGramLab/gramlab-ide/fork) and [request a pull](https://github.com/UnitexGramLab/gramlab-ide/pulls) to the [develop branch](https://github.com/UnitexGramLab/gramlab-ide/tree/develop).